 By exercising your incentive stock options sooner rather than later, you begin the timeline on the second standard sooner.
 This means that you can sell your shares in a final exercise earlier, while still obtaining a qualifying disposition than you could have if you waited to exercise your options.

 If a qualifying disposition is a goal, you might want to consider starting an exercise sooner rather than later, as you will need to wait at least one year past that exercise date to sell them.
 Your timeline may not work out in favor of a qualifying disposition if you wait and don’t exercise.

 For example, let’s assume that you have the following incentive stock options:

 - Exercise Price: $20

 - Price 1 Year Ago: $60

-You can liquidate your shares now by exercising and selling — but this won’t meet the standard for a qualifying disposition because you did not wait until at least 1 year after exercise to sell.
-As a disqualifying disposition, profits will likely be taxed as ordinary income.
+You can liquidate your shares now by exercising and selling — but this won’t meet the standard for a qualifying disposition because you did not wait until at least one year after the exercise to sell.
+As a disqualifying disposition, profits will be taxed as ordinary income.
 In this example, that would be equal to $80,000.